I might have been under considerable duress, but the trip in the five-hundred and-twenty horsepower German sports sedan was one helluva ride.

 “Did you bring a USB drive like I told you, sweetheart?”

-“Yes, dammit,” she yelled, swiftly turning to face Redmond with an agitated look.
+“Yes, dammit,” she yelled, swiftly turning to face Pointe with an agitated look.
 “Yes I did!!!
 For the third time already!
 How many fucking times do you have to ask me?”

 “Calm down, sweetheart.
 Okay?
 I'm just making sure that we get things done the right way here.”